petabyt/liemoth/README.md

 - Ambsh interpreter/minimizer (with macros and stuff?) (parse/)
 - If absolutely necessary, a custom firmware (for newer GoPros)

-# TODO/help needed
+# Help Needed
-- Better build system (with make)
+- Better build system (with gnu make, linker)

 # Thanks to
 - http://spritesmods.com/?art=zx3hack&page=4 for the work done back in 2010.